Vesting Rights and Periods

 During the vesting period, the locally adopted development standards in effect on the date of approval remain the development standards applicable to that property or building during the vesting period as follows:

-• Building permit projects (no preliminary plan approval) - The vesting period commences on the date of building permit issuance and remains in effect for the period authorized by the building permit.
+- Building permit projects (no preliminary plan approval) - The vesting period commences on the date of submission of a building permit application and remains in effect for three years.

-• Development plan project - The vesting period applicable to a development plan is three years, beginning on the date of approval of the preliminary development plan; provided the applicant obtains final development plan approval, secure permits, and commences site preparation within the three-year vesting period.
+- Development plan project - The vesting period applicable to a development plan is three years, beginning on the date of submission of an application for the preliminary development plan; provided the applicant obtains final development plan approval, secure permits, and commences site preparation within the three-year vesting period.

 A vested property right attaches to and runs with the applicable property and confers upon the applicant the right to undertake and complete the development and use such property under the terms and conditions of a development plan, including any amendments thereto or under the terms and conditions of any building permit that has been issued with respect to the property.
 T.C.A. § 13-3-413 (h)(2)(j); T.C.A. § 13-4-310 (h)(2)(j).